Toric invariance of vertically parametrized systems: Characterization of toric invariance

-\end{theorem} \begin{proof} The reverse implication follows from the facts that replacing $C$ by a matrix $C'$ in row reduced echelon form with the same row span as $C$ in $F$ does not change the toric invariance group, and that \Cref{{lem:quasihomogeneous},lem:partition_computable_from_generating_set} imply that $C'(\k\circ x^M)$ is quasihomogeneous with weights given by $a$.
+\end{theorem} \begin{proof} The reverse implication follows from the facts that replacing $C$ by a matrix $C'$ in reduced row echelon form with the same row span as $C$ in $F$ does not change $\mathcal{L}_F$, and that \Cref{lem:quasihomogeneous,lem:partition_computable_from_generating_set} imply that $C'(\k\circ x^M)$ is quasihomogeneous with weights given by $a$.

-For the forward implication, by \eqref{eq:toric_explained}, $a\in\I$ if and only if $(\k\circ x^M)\circ t^{aM} \in \ker(C)$ for all $t\in \CC^*$ if $\k\circ x^M\in \ker(C)$.
+For the forward implication, by \eqref{eq:toric_explained}, $a\in\cL_F$ if and only if $(\k\circ x^M)\circ t^{aM} \in \ker(C)$ for all $t\in \CC^*$ if $\k\circ x^M\in \ker(C)$.
 As \eqref{eq:enough_parameters} holds with equality for $\K=(\CC^*)^m$ and $\GG=\CC^*$, and using that $\ker(C)\cap (\CC^*)^m$ is Zariski dense in $\ker(C)$, it holds that